 Create a wish List: Start with a detailed list outlining your weekly schedule, the general time and monetary commitment you can make, and the activities you enjoy (and hope for your dog to be a part of).
 This will give you a good starting point in regards to what sort of dog may be most suitable for your family.

+- Medical Costs: In an ideal world, a puppy would require veterinary visits for only the most routine vaccinations and checkups.
+Unfortunately, some dogs tend to be more prone to health issues.
+If you are considering a purebred dog, be sure to carefully research breed specific health concerns such as joint, heart, eye, skin, and breathing issues.
+If you are purchasing from a breeder, be sure to confirm they do extensive testing for known health issues that the breed is prone to.
+A student of ours in NYC welcomed a beautiful, wrinkly English Bulldog pup into her family with all of the high hopes one would expect from a new puppy parent.
+Unfortunately, within the first six months she had to make upwards of twenty visits to their primary care veterinarian and to veterinary specialists as the pup developed severe skin and breathing issues.
 While she adores her dog and is committed to providing all the care he needs, she says that she might have chosen differently had she known that the breed tends to suffer from these issues more so than many others.
-While a dog of any breed or mix may someday require extensive veterinary treatment (which you should be prepared to provide), some types of dogs have the odds against them in regards to long-term health issues.
+While a dog of any breed or mix may someday require extensive and costly veterinary treatment (which you should be prepared to provide), some types of dogs have the odds against them in regards to long-term health issues.

-Food Fees: Providing a dog with a high quality diet is one of the fundamental responsibilities in regards to their overall well being.
+- Food Costs: Providing a dog with a high quality diet is one of the fundamental responsibilities in regards to their overall well being.
 The difference in cost for a medium versus large sized dog is probably not vast.
 But, the cost of feeding a 5-pound dog versus a 120-pound dog surely is.
 Head to your local pet store and make a calculation of what a monthly supply of food will be for the size of dog you are considering and be sure you can comfortably budget for this for the next 15 years.

 Once you have chosen a dog that has the general characteristics you believe are best suited to your family, it is your responsibility to help guide the pup towards its full potential.
-That means providing them with the education they need to become a great canine companion and of course…a whole lifetime of love!
+That means providing them with the education they need to become a great canine companion and of course…providing them with a lifetime of love!